DanielZR30/ContactsNotebook/README.md

 -it last to sort the lists in the frontend but it works in the backend

 -it implements logical and physical deletion, therefore you can recover the items

+please install npm in the folder "frontend" with npm install